Private Lessons | Classes | Seattle | Webcam | Ages 10+ | Acoustic or Electric | Fundamental Skills | Jazz, Blues, Rock | Pick-Style | All Levels

-I’m really proud of the students I have worked with at Seattle University, where I have been the guitar instructor since 2006.
-I enjoy working with students from various disciplines who play a wide range of musical styles.
+I’m really proud of the students I have worked with at Seattle University, where I was the adjunct guitar professor from 2006-18.
+I enjoyed working with students from various disciplines who played a wide range of musical styles.
 One of the coolest experiences has been to see some of my students become my colleagues after graduation!
 (Check out the article: The Guitarists of Seattle University)

-Along with teaching guitar lessons at SU, I have also completed training for academic service learning (which I have incorporated into my course), I have secured funding for several student scholarships, I received a grant to further my musical training on different instruments, I am the faculty advisor for The Guitar Club, and I continue to help my students take advantage of paid performance opportunities on and off campus.
+Along with teaching guitar lessons at SU, I also completed training for academic service learning (which I incorporated into my course), I secured funding for several student scholarships, I received a grant to further my musical training on different instruments, I was the faculty advisor for The Guitar Club, and I continue to help students take advantage of paid performance opportunities on and off campus.

 Matt Brown: Susan was a great teacher because she held me accountable for my homework.
 There was time to chat, but she made it clear that if you want to succeed with your instrument you have to work hard.
 You need a teacher that gets you excited to work hard.
-Current Projects: http://www.mattbrownsongs.com/ and http://www.brownrootmusic.com/
+Current Project

 Colt Craft: Susan Palmer taught me a great deal about playing guitar- one thing that stuck with me is: watch out for bad habits when learning to play the guitar.
 They’re easy to learn and very difficult to unlearn.
-Current Project: http://www.coltkraft.com/
+Current Project

 Elijah Poston: I had no idea how to read guitar before I started taking lessons from Susan.
 She’s helped me stand out as not “just another dumb guitarist who can’t read/doesn’t know any theory.”
-Current Project: http://elijahposton.bandcamp.com/
+Current Project

 Joshua Guerci: More than any other discipline, music is so conversational.
 And because of that, Susan was unique among my professors in her ability to see where I was at, help me see what I was struggling with, and motivate me along my unique path.
-Current Project: http://www.joshuaguerci.com/
+Current Project

 Eric Sorensen: Susan is one of the most dedicated people I’ve seen in any field.
 She brings a complete passion to her work, conveying a deep appreciation of music, musical technique and the effort required to get better.